Practice-Informed, Practice-Ready: An AI security incident taxonomy: Why cybersecurity reporting falls short for AI security incidents

 \subsection{IP in cyber- and AI security}

 Frameworks in cybersecurity like CVE and CWE refer to publicly available software.
 Even if the software is covered as intellectual property (IP), the relevant vulnerability, or subset of the software, can still be shared and inspected.
-In contrast, within AI security, attacks target AI systems via the data, as discussed in Section~\ref{sec:AISec}.
-While data and models and their details are often withheld to respect IP practices of their owners~\cite{grosse2023machine} and are often not accessible~\cite{grosse2023Towards}.
-In particular, the models remain confidential, as a disclosed model challenges IP legal protections~\cite{foss-solbrekk_three_2021}.
-As of now, it is not straightforward to share or reproduce an AI vulnerability without disclosing data, model, or neither.
-Verifying vulnerabilities or incidents thus fundamentally differs between cybersecurity and AI security.
+4,12{Moreover, established procedures to share software or parts thereof for reporting have been established.
+In contrast, for AI models, ownership itself---outside of reporting---is still an open problem~\cite{foss-solbrekk_three_2021}: models can currently only be protected as business assets, not as intellectual property.
+In addition, } within AI security, most attacks target AI systems via the data, as discussed in Section~\ref{sec:AISec}.
+Attacks thus manifest in the model or the model's output, and may need either model, data, or both for verification.
+4,12{While not the case for open source data and models, many models and their details are in fact valuable assets to their owners and need protection~\cite{grosse2023machine}} and are often not accessible~\cite{grosse2023Towards}.
+4,12{As stated above, while incident sharing has established procedures for software, currently, it is not straightforward to share or reproduce an AI vulnerability without disclosing data, model, or neither.} Verifying vulnerabilities or incidents thus fundamentally differs between cybersecurity and AI security.